Online Variational Sequential Monte Carlo: Background

-\cite{le:2018}, \cite{maddison:2017} and \cite{naesseth:2018} have shown that the Monte Carlo approximation of $\nabla_{\thprop,\thp} \elbo^\smc(\thprop,\thp)$ can, in order to avoid unmanageable variance, be advantageously carried through by targeting the ``surrogate'' gradient
+\citet{le:2018}, \citet{maddison:2017} and \citet{naesseth:2018} have shown that the Monte Carlo approximation of $\nabla_{\thprop,\thp} \elbo^\smc(\thprop,\thp)$ can, in order to avoid unmanageable variance, be advantageously carried through by targeting the ``surrogate'' gradient

 where $\partlaw{\thprop}$ now corresponds to the law of the random variables $(\auxrv_0^i)_{i=1}^N$ and $(\auxrv_t^i, \I{t}{i})_{i = 1}^N$, $t \in \{1, \ldots, T \}$, generated by the particle filter using the reparameterization trick.
-The approximate gradient $\gradapprox_T(\thprop,\thp)$ is indeed different from $\nabla_{(\thprop,\thp)} \elbo^\smc(\thprop, \thp)$ in that the latter contains one additional term corresponding to the expectation of the product of $\nabla_{(\thprop,\thp)} \log \partlaw{\thprop}$ and the logarithm of the unbiased likelihood estimator \citep[see][Section~A, for details]{le:2018}.
-Nonetheless, since, as demonstrated by \cite{le:2018}, \cite{maddison:2017} and \cite{naesseth:2018}, this term generally does not make a significant contribution to the gradient and is also very difficult to estimate with reasonable accuracy, we proceed as in the mentioned works and simply discard the same.
+The approximate gradient $\gradapprox_T(\thprop,\thp)$ is indeed different from $\nabla_{(\thprop,\thp)} \elbo^\smc(\thprop, \thp)$ in that the latter contains one additional term corresponding to the expectation of the product of $\nabla_{(\thprop,\thp)} \log \partlaw{\thprop}$ and the logarithm of the unbiased likelihood estimator \citep[see][Appendix~A, for details]{le:2018}.
+Nonetheless, since, as demonstrated by \citet{le:2018}, \citet{maddison:2017} and \citet{naesseth:2018}, this term generally does not make a significant contribution to the gradient and is also very difficult to estimate with reasonable accuracy, we proceed as in the mentioned works and simply discard the same. \citet{roeder:2017}, \citet{tucker:2018} and \citet{finke:thiery:2019} discussed biased gradient approximation in the framework of the {\IWAE}, but we are not aware of any in-depth analyses in the context of {\VSMC}.

 As mentioned earlier, the variational SMC ({\VSMC}) approach described above is an offline method in the sense that each parameter update requires $\gradapprox_T(\thprop,\thp)$ to be estimated by processing the entire data batch $y_{0:T}$ with the particle filter.
 However, in many applications it is of utmost importance to be able to update both parameter estimates and proposal distributions in real time, and in the next section we will therefore provide an online extension of {\VSMC} to the setting where the data become available sequentially.